Is God Interested in the Work We Do?

 If God wants it to happen, and he is able to make it happen, then why isn’t it happening?

-Without getting too theologically deep, I believe the simple answer to these issues is something that Jesus spoke about frequently in the New Testament.
+I believe the key to these issues is something that Jesus spoke about frequently in the New Testament.

 Despite going to a church as a child, and even though this was clearly communicated in the New Testament, I never believed in this particular aspect of Christianity.